anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 A franchise fee of fifty dollars ($50.00) shall be paid to the League Treasurer upon acceptance into the League.

 ### Annual Membership Dues
 All League members shall pay annual membership dues, as determined by League [budget](#budget).

-### Payment of Membership Dues
-All League members must have all membership dues paid by a date set by the Commissioner.
+All League members must have all membership dues paid by a schedule set by the Commissioner and approved by the Board.

 1. Penalty for late payment shall be ten dollars ($10.00) per week for no longer than five (5) weeks.
 1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.
 1. Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.

+### Fees and Fines

-### List of Fees
+### Fees
 League fees may consist of, but are not limited to the following: Forfeit fee; Performance bond; Field fees; Prize Money Fund; Tournament fees; and any other costs incurred by the League.

 ### Fines
-Any League franchise or player may be susceptible to a fine by the Commissioner or Rules Committee as applicable for conduct unbecoming of a representative of the League and for any violation of this Constitution and its By-Laws.

-1. Fines shall be determined by the Commissioner or committee as applicable and may not exceed fifty dollars ($50.00).
-1. Fines must be paid in full by a date specified by the Commissioner.
-Teams with outstanding fines will be considered not in good standing as defined in Subsection.
+The Commissioner may levy fines to any League Member franchise or player subject to Board oversight.
+Fines may be levied for violation of this Constitution and its By-Laws or conduct unbecoming of a representative of the League.
+Fines may not exceed fifty dollars ($50.00) for a single incident Fines must be paid in full by a date specified by the Commissioner.
+Member franchises or Member franchises consisting of rostered players with outstanding fines will be considered not in good standing as defined in [classification](#classification).

 ### Leave of Absence
-Members in good standing may be granted a leave of absence and are entitled to all privileges as outlined in [Classification; Standing](#classification-standing)  of the Constitution.
+Members in good standing may be granted a leave of absence and are entitled to all privileges as outlined in [Classification](#classification)  of the Constitution.

 1. Members in good standing on leave for more than two (2) years must reapply for membership.